noexc/mapview/README.md

 MapView is a system for plotting a stream of coordinates on a map, based on telemetry received from high altitude ballon launches.

-It is written by Ricky Elrod originally for the University of Akron Amateur Radio Club (W8UPD), and released under the MIT license.
+It is written and maintained by Ricky Elrod originally for the University of Akron Amateur Radio Club (W8UPD), and released under the MIT license.
+It is now maintained under the name of the Northeast Ohio Experimenter's Club.

 We use the system in conjunction with RTTY telemetry, but it is easy to modify the system to work with other forms of telemetry - anything minimodem can